San Marcos Growers LogoSan Marcos Growers

 There is no evidence that this cross was not later remade in the U.S. but there is some presumption that the plants in cultivation here in the U.S. are from Macarthur's plant from Camden Park, which is sometimes referred to as Erythrina x bidwillii 'Camdeni' - there is another clone from this cross called Erythrina x bidwillii 'Blakei' that has purple flower shoots and dies to the ground annually, while the 'Camdeni' form, like those in cultivation in the U.S., have green shoots and can grow to be small trees.
 Peter Riedel in his Plants for Extra-Tropical Regions (published in 1957 three years after Riedel had passed) listed the plant as Erythrina herbacea 'Bidwillii' noting that it was first listed as such in a catalog in the U.S. in 1945.
 He also noted that the famous plantsman Bill Evans (son of Hugh Evans of Evans and Reeves Nursery and landscape designer of Disneyland) called this plant "by all odds the finest of all the true shrubby types of Erythrina, coming into bloom in May, flowering almost perpetually throughout the summer, carrying innumerable, long, slender, graceful stems of glowing crimson flowers, contrasting with the green foliage."
 We started growing this great plant in 1982.
 The 2nd image link from this page shows a row of this plant trained up as trees in front of a commercial building along Hawthorne Blvd in Torrance but unfortunately this planting no longer exists.

-This information about Erythrina x bidwillii displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Erythrina x bidwillii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]